hashgraph/hedera-sdk-tck/DevelopmentProcess.md

 ### Step 3: Merge Pull Requests

 Once the development work for the TCK and the SDK servers is complete, three approvals from the SDK leads will be required for any pull requests to be merged.
 This is a new improvement, to merge PRs early enough while waiting for all the tests to pass on all SDK servers simultaneously.
-This will then mark the completion of the development work for this specific Hedera request.
+This will then mark the completion of the development work for this specific Hedera request